NkoneA/Node-js/REST_Demo/Readme.md

 # Comments App
-* This is a simple comments app built using Node.js and Express.
+* This is a comments app built using Node.js and Express.
 It allows users to view, add, edit, and delete comments.
 ## Setup
 * Install Dependencies: Run npm install to install the necessary dependencies.
 * Run the Server: Execute node app.js or npm start to start the server.
 The app will run on port 3000.